raceczn/raceczn/README.md

-Hey there, I'm Rances 👋 and idk how, but it works. so yeah let's gaurr
+Hey there, I'm Rances 👋 and idk how, but it works. so yeah let's gaurr!